stephengladney/gladknee/README.md

 ### **sum(arr: number[]): number**

-Returns the sum of an array of numbers
+Returns the sum of an array of numbers.
 <br><br>
 Example: